AdHoc-Protocol/AdHoc-protocol/README.md

         // Defines a connection between the Client and the Server interface Communication : Connects<Client, Server> {

-            // Configure ALL channels (Default + Named) to allow up to 7 instances each int Connects<Client, Server>.MaxChannelInstances => 7;
+            // Configure ALL Actors (Default + Named) to allow up to 7 instances each int Connects<Client, Server>.MaxActorInstances => 7;

-            // Declare additional named channel
+            // Declare additional named Actor
-            // This channel also supports up to 7 instances, defined by the connection setting interface CPUMetricsChannel : Channel {
+            // This Actor also supports up to 7 instances, defined by the connection setting interface CPUMetricsActor : Actor {
             }
         }
     }
 }
 ```

-Each channel instance maintains its own stage state.

-> [!TIP]
-> **Actor Analogy: State Isolation**
-> "Each channel instance maintains its own stage state" effectively means **Share Nothing Architecture**.
+Each Actor instance maintains its own State, effectively implementing a **Share-Nothing Architecture**.
+Just as two instances of the same Actor type
-> Just like two Actors of the same type do not share variables, `CPUMetricsChannel[0]` and `CPUMetricsChannel[1]` track their protocol state
+do not share variables, `CPUMetricsActor[0]` and `CPUMetricsActor[1]` track their protocol State completely independently.
-> completely independently.

-### Stages
+### States

-Stages represent distinct processing states within a channel's lifecycle.
+States represent distinct processing phases within an Actor's lifecycle.
 They define the current context—what messages are expected and what logic
 should execute.
 The implementation follows established [state machine patterns](https://en.wikipedia.org/wiki/Finite-state_machine) similar to
 frameworks like: